-"What a coincidence, just like all salarians to me," Garrus shot back without looking at them, already pulling his civilian clothes out of the cavity of his kitbag.
+"Cultural ignorance, what a refreshing change in a salarian," Garrus shot back without looking at them, already pulling his civilian clothes out of the cavity of his kitbag.

 Ferdin smiled at Shepard rather wickedly before retreating back across the minefield of junked equipment.
 "I'll be in touch.
 Oh, almost forgot."
 He turned at the door and threw the battered keycard to Shepard, who caught it with one hand.
 "Don't lose that.
 Good luck, Commander."
 He pulled the door closed behind him with a obnoxious creak.

 Shepard pocketed the key with a smile.
 She was glad that the STG had unwittingly left a competent agent in this dead end assignment.
-She had a feeling they would need his help searching for their needle in a haystack.
+She had a feeling they would need his help searching for their needle in this sandy haystack.

 There was a rustle behind her.
 "Here's the deal," came Garrus' voice over her shoulder, interrupting her thoughts.
 She turned to see him perched on the edge of the flimsy cot, unstrapping his shin plates.
 "Whatever we do here, we do to find Solanna.
 No side objectives, no new parameters."
 His armour hit the linoleum with a clunk.
 "As long as this is a search and rescue, then we'll do it your way."